Are a baby’s gut bacteria the secret to growing healthier with age?

-One month after birth, bifidobacteria dominate a healthy, breastfed baby’s gut — making up as much as 91 percent of the microbes that live there.1 These good-for-you bacteria help to tone the gut barrier and cultivate a strong immune system.
-But unfortunately, not everyone starts out with a microbial ecosystem ruled by bifidobacteria.
+A month after birth, Bifidobacteria probiotic organisms dominate a healthy, breastfed baby’s gut — making up as much as 91 percent of the microbes that live there.1 These good-for-you bacteria help tone the gut barrier and cultivate strong immunity.
+But unfortunately, not everyone starts out with a microbial ecosystem ruled by Bifidobacteria.

 - Premature birth

 The bad news is that babies are born via C-section, fed formula, and given antibiotics on the regular.
 Chances are high that one of these happened in your own life when you were an infant.
 But at what cost?